barrieca/KRR_Project/README.md

 A second more difficult challenge was that this SPARQL endpoint also limited the *total* number of rows that could be returned by a single query.
 This was set to a maximum of 40000 rows.
-In order to get around this, for platforms that have more than 40000 facts associated with them, we incorporate a filter that will filter in and out games that tend to have a large number of rows associated with them.
-This typically includes games with episodic content where each of the episodes and its data gets associated with the same base game.
-This results in two queries that finds games and properties for a small set of games, as well as this set's complement.
+In order to get around this, for platforms that have more than 40000 facts associated with them, we incorporated a filter that filtered in and out games that tended to have a large number of rows associated with them.
+This typically included games with episodic content where each of the episodes and its data were associated with the same base game.
+This resulted in two queries that found games and properties for a small set of games, as well as this set's complement.

-If there are still too much data for us to query, then a date range was used to query for games within specific date ranges (or with no dates at all).
+When there were still too much data for us to query, a date range was used to query for games within specific date ranges (or with no dates at all).
 This was the case for the PC games.

 Lastly, the third and most difficult challenge was the problem of sparse data contained in the queryable knowledge base.